The baseline configuration for Europe’s Ariane 6 launch vehicle has been selected.

 Ministers also requested that the new launch vehicle exploits maximum commonalities with the cryogenic reignitable upper stage of Ariane 5 ME.

 Seven months after ESA’s Ministerial Council decision, the project team of ESA, supported by CNES, has endorsed the final concept proposed by industry for the vehicle that will become Europe’s workhorse for reaching space in the 2020s and beyond.

-This concept was selected after six months of trade-off studies done by a ‘plateau projet’ integrating industrial teams (Astrium, Avio, Herakles and the participation of Safran, MT Aerospace and others) working under ESA contract, consistent with Ministerial decisions mentioned above.
+This concept was selected after six months of trade-off studies done by a ‘plateau project’ integrating industrial teams (Astrium, Avio, Herakles, and the participation of Safran, MT Aerospace, and others) working under ESA contract, consistent with Ministerial decisions mentioned above.

 Baseline Configuration Selected